 Engineering Physics is the interdisciplinary study of physics, mathematics and engineering with particular emphasis on developing advanced techniques to solve complex, real-world problems.
 The engineering physics curriculum includes an emphasis on engineering design, much like a traditional engineering program, while also including more advanced physics than a typical engineering degree.
 APSU's BSE degree program in Engineering Physics is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.

 Astrophysics is the interdisciplinary study of stellar and galactic evolution and the origin of the universe.
 It brings together many separate physics disciplines as well as chemistry and mathematics.

 The APSU Astronomy Minor is a versatile minor for students interested in the subject.
 It is suitable for students who desire a non-mathematical minor in the subject, but can also be combined with a Physics Major and more advanced astronomy electives for students wishing to pursue Astronomy or Astrophysics in graduate school.

-The APSU Physics Minor pairs well with physics sub-specialties in other STEM fields like Chemistry, Computer Science, Geoscience, and Mathematics.
+The APSU Physics Minor pairs well with physics sub-specialties in other STEM fields like Chemistry, Computer Science, Earth and Environmental Sciences, and Mathematics.

 I had more research opportunities through the APSU Physics Department than anyone I've met from any other schools.
 I had the chance to travel internationally and observe on some of the largest telescopes in the world, to join a research collaboration at a national laboratory, and to present my research all across America.
 APSU definitely prepared me well for grad school and I couldn't be happier with the education and research opportunities I was given.